Medically reviewed by Drugs.com. Last updated on Aug 23, 2023.

 You may take Embeda with or without food.

-To make swallowing easier, you may open the extended-release capsule and sprinkle the medicine into a spoonful of applesauce.
-Mix only one dose and swallow this mixture right away without chewing.
+If you cannot swallow an extended-release capsule whole, open the capsule and sprinkle the medicine into a spoonful of applesauce.
+Mix only one dose and and swallow this mixture right away without chewing.
 Drink a glass of water to make sure all the medicine has been swallowed.
 Flush the empty capsule down a toilet.

 Do not stop using Embeda suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using this medicine.